Students will become researchers and scientists as they learn about animal adaptations with owls.

 Supporting All Learners

-- An art project related to owls can be completed.
+An art project related to owls can be completed.
 Students use yellow and orange tissue paper as a background.
-A piece of black construction paper is used for the Owl Template (PDF) and to create a branch.
+A piece of black construction paper is used for the Owl Template printable and to create a branch.

-- Integrate measurements of ingredients by making owl cookies.
+Integrate measurements of ingredients by making owl cookies.
 Have students combine ingredients of a sugar cookie recipe and decorate cookies.
 (Cookie cutters can be purchased online.
-I purchased mine at www.krittersinthemailbox.com.)
+I purchased mine from Kritters in the Mailbox.)

-Students research an animal of their choice.
-They create a diorama of the animal and its environment.
-Students share the adaptations that allow the animal to survive in its environment.
+Ask students to research an animal of their choice.
+Have students create a diorama of the animal and its environment.
+Students can present the diorama in class and describe the adaptations that allow the animal to survive in its environment.

-- Each student will be responsible for sharing information with the class.
+- Each student shares information with the class

 - Were students on task during the research activity?